volverjs/auth-vue/README.md

 app.mount('#app')
 ```

-With the option `global: true` the plugin will inject the `OAuthClient` instance inside the global configuration, so you can access it with `this.$vvAuth` inside components.
+With the option `global: true` the plugin will inject the `OAuthClient` instance inside the global configuration, so you can access it with `this.$vvAuth` with Vue Options API.

 ## Composable

-`@volverjs/auth-vue` also provides a composable to access the `OAuthClient` instance.
+`@volverjs/auth-vue` also provides a composable to get the `OAuthClient` instance in script setup or `setup()` function.

 ```vue
 <template>